 While shopping based on credit hour can be helpful, it may be equally (if not more) beneficial to look at your total spend, or the cost it’ll take to complete your program, on average.

 To get an understanding of the average cost of college, it’s helpful to hear from college families, many of whom have become experts on planning and paying.
-According to 2,000 families surveyed for “How America Pays for College 2020”,families spent an average of $30,017 on college in 2019-20.
+According to over 900 families surveyed for “How America Pays for College 2021”, families spent an average of $26,373 on college in 2020-21.

-When you’re thinking about total cost, think about the extras.
-Consider all of the expenses associated with completing your degree.
-Make sure to include room and board if you’re staying on campus, or transportation costs if you’ll be driving back and forth.
-Of course you’ll need to eat, too, so part of your budget should include the campus meal plan or groceries.
-You’ll also need to account for books, supplies, and other costs like lab fees, etc. Creating a monthly budget is a convenient way of estimating your future expenses and savings needs.
+When you’re thinking about the total cost of college, think about the extras.
+Consider all the expenses associated with completing your degree.
+Make sure to include room and board if you’re staying on campus, or transportation costs if you’ll be driving back and forth from home or an off-campus apartment.
+Of course, you’ll need to eat, too, so part of your budget should include the campus meal plan or groceries.
+You’ll also need to account for books, supplies, and other costs like lab fees, etc. Creating a monthly budget is a convenient way of estimating your future expenses and how much you’ll need to save.

 There are a lot of tools in place to help you access higher education, and you can do it without breaking the bank.
-Resources include the Free Applications for Federal Student Aid (FAFSA), scholarships, grants, and dedicated college savings accounts (like 529s).
+Resources include the Free Application for Federal Student Aid (FAFSA®), scholarships, grants, and dedicated college savings accounts (like 529s).

 If college is still a few years away, using a college cost calculator can help you figure out how much your total cost of college will be, including a 5% increase in costs each year.
-Meaning you can look at a school’s annual cost this year, add in the number of years until you or your student goes to college and how long you expect to be in college, and find out just how much it may cost.
+If you’re looking at a school’s annual cost this year, add in the number of years until you or your student goes to college and how long you expect to be in college to find out just how much it may cost.

 Once you have your financial aid offer letters in hand, you can start comparing your options.
 Use a spreadsheet to understand the best financial aid offer, which will be determined by the total amount of expenses against the aid you can secure (and whether that aid is made up of mostly free money, or mostly loans).